 Society as a whole is hard on women.

+How women deal with ADHD is a lot different than how men and boys do.
 While men are encouraged to be themselves, we are often encouraged to conform, to color within the lines and to do so quietly.
 Somebody needs to call Cyndi Lauper: lots of girls aren’t having fun.

 I’ve talked at length about the ADHD diagnosis for myself and what a lengthy process it was going from diagnosis to treatment, but believe me when I tell you it was a miracle that I was diagnosed in the first place.